ORNL/VERTEX-CFD/docs/installation.md

 cd build
 ```

-After that, modules required to build Trilinos needs to be loaded.
-For that, create a file with `trilinos-cuda-env.sh` name.
+After that, modules required to build Trilinos need to be loaded.
+To this purpose, create a file with `trilinos-cuda-env.sh` name.
 Although the procedure for the module loading changes depend on the machine, as an example, the content of `trilinos-cuda-env.sh` in NERSC Perlmutter is as follows and you can adjust it according to your machine configurations:

 ```
 #!/bin/bash